Eviction Lawyers Fort Lauderdale, FL

 - I want to sue for back rent.
 What do I need to do?Keep in mind that it’s sometimes difficult to collect judgments against tenants.
 However, if you decide to sue for unpaid rent, add a count to your Complaint for unpaid rent.
 If the tenant does not dispute the amount of rent due, the Court will also issue a judgment for the amount of rent demanded in the Complaint.

-Eviction Process in Fort Lauderdale
+Eviction Process Fort Lauderdale, FL

 Initial Steps in the Eviction Process